petermr/tigr2ess/installation/mac/INSTALLATION.md

    <img src=/installation/mac/ami1.png>

-* Full instructions for installation and use are given at http://github.com/contentmine/getpapers page.
+* Full instructions for installation and use <a href=http://github.com/contentmine/getpapers>here</a>